marz1877/LRCv2/README.md

 ```
 </details>

-## 3.3 Contexual Language Translation - per Word/Phrase
+## 3.3 Contextual Language Translation - per Word/Phrase

-- NOTE: Dictionary in the player may not be useful as word can be contexual and as used in gerneral/other cases.
+- NOTE: Dictionary in the player may not be useful as word can be contextual and as used in general/other cases.
 - MAY use LLMs.

 ### Format